-The term "escrow" is one you will hear a lot when you are buying a home, and well after you've moved in.
-"Escrow" is an arcane-sounding term for a simple concept.
-You pay your lender a monthly amount to cover some key housing bills, usually including property taxes and insurance.
-The lender holds your payments in trust -- or escrow -- then pays the bills when they come due.
-If you're not really sure how it works but want to budget for your escrow account, estimating how much should be in the account isn't difficult.
-You will need to know the total amount due for items being paid from your escrow account.
-These are often property taxes and homeowner's insurance.
+To make your budget, you will need to know the total amount due for items being paid from your escrow account.
+These items are often property taxes and homeowner's insurance.
+If you have private mortgage insurance on your loan, this may be in escrow as well.
 The lender doesn't typically require a specific amount to be in your account at a time; rather you pay monthly.
 In addition to these fees, lenders usually keep a little extra in the escrow account to cover any changes to the estimated bills.
+Often your monthly payments to the escrow account are rolled into your mortgage payment.

 In most situations, your lender requires you to have an escrow account, although if you are able to pay more than 20 percent of the asking price as a down payment, you might be able to opt out of the escrow; it depends on the lender's policies.
 The lender will typically order an escrow account because it wants to make sure your key housing fees are covered.
 Otherwise, your failure to pay property taxes could result in a tax lien getting slapped on the house, which would threaten the lender's own rights to the property.
 Or your failure to pay insurance premiums could result in a loss of coverage, which would leave the lender with nothing to foreclose upon if the place burns down.